Professor of the Public Understanding of Philosophy at the University of Sheffield.

 Chairing a discussion on desire and satisfaction at HowTheLightGetsIn, Hay-on-Wye.

-Interviewee and script consultant for BBC4 programme on Socrates.
+Interviewee and script consultant on BBC4 A World in 3 Minds: Socrates.

 Recent public engagement events